kamusis/neovate-code/CONTRIBUTING.md

 $ t
 ```

-Note: After installation, you can use either `neovate` or the shorter alias `neo` to run the CLI.
+Note: After installation, you can use either `neovate` to run the CLI.

 Before you commit, you need to run the `ready` script to check if the code is ready to be committed.